 So, now we finally get to what an APU (accelerated processing unit) is.
 An “APU” is AMD’s brand name for a type of processor they have created that features better-than-average integrated graphics processing.

-The difference between an APU and other CPUs that have integrated graphics is that, since AMD manufactures both CPUs and GPUs, they have been able to leverage their GPU architecture to create processors with more powerful integrated graphics than other options.
+The difference between an APU and other CPUs that have integrated graphics is that, since AMD manufactures both CPUs and GPUs, they have been able to leverage their GPU architecture to create processors with more powerful integrated graphics.

 And, rather than calling them CPUs, AMD decided to brand their own processors with integrated-graphics as APUs.